JohnMarohn/FreqDemod/docs/intro.rst

 Introduction
 ============

 **Summary**.
 This package provides functions for analyzing and plotting the time-dependent frequency and amplitude of a sinusoidally oscillating signal.
 Additional functions are provided for analyzing fluctuations in oscillator amplitude, phase, or frequency.
-The provided functions should work equally well for any oscillating signal, although thee data-fitting and -plotting functions have been written with an oscillating atomic force microscope (AFM) cantilever in mind.
+The provided functions should work equally well for any oscillating signal, although thee data-fitting and -plotting functions have been written with an oscillating atomic force microscope cantilever in mind.
+The algorithm's only assumption is that the oscillating signal contains a single frequency component (the carrier, in FM-radio terminology).

-**Motivation**: The microcantilevers uses in an AFM experiment oscillate with an amplitude between 0.1 to 100 nm and at a frequency in the kilohertz range.
-A number of microcantilever-based experiments rely on meauring the time-dependent oscillation frequency of a cantilever.
+**Motivation**: The microcantilevers used in an atomic force microscope experiment oscillate with an amplitude between 0.1 to 100 nanometers and a frequency in the kilohertz range.
+A number of microcantilever-based experiments rely on measuring the time-dependent oscillation frequency of a cantilever.
 These experiments include

 * frequency-modulation scanning Kelvin probe force microscopy (FM-SKPM) [#Kikukawa1995jun]_, used to measure a thin film's local capacitance and electrostatic potential;

 * frequency-modulated magnetic resonance force microscopy (FM-MRFM), used to sensitively detect and image electron-spin or nuclear-spin magnetic resonance as a slow [#Garner2004jun]_ [#Alexson2012jul]_ or rapidly-modulated [#Rugar2004jul]_ [#Mamin2007may]_ [#Moore2009dec]_ shift in the resonance frequency of a cantilever;

 * experiments studying the frequency fluctuations experienced by a charged microcantilever near a sample surface.
-This apparent frequency noise can be used to probe dielectric fluations arising from thermally-driven atomic motions in the sample below [#Yazdanian2008jun]_ [#Yazdanian2009jun]_ [#Hoepker2011oct]_, light-induced charge detrapping of charges in inorganic [#Cockins2009mar]_ and organic semiconductor films [#Luria2012nov]_, and voltage fluctuations arising from correlated charge motion in an organic field effect transistor [#Lekkala2012sep]_ [#Lekkala2013nov]_.
+This apparent frequency noise can be used to probe dielectric fluctuations arising from thermally-driven atomic motions in the sample below [#Yazdanian2008jun]_ [#Yazdanian2009jun]_ [#Hoepker2011oct]_, light-induced detrapping of charges in an inorganic [#Cockins2009mar]_ or organic semiconductor film [#Luria2012nov]_, and voltage fluctuations arising from correlated charge motion in an organic field effect transistor [#Lekkala2012sep]_ [#Lekkala2013nov]_; and

+* time-resolved electrostatic force microscopy (tr-EFM) [#Coffey2006sep]_ [#Giridharagopal2012jan]_, used to study the dynamics of photo-generated charges in solar-cell films.

+In FM-KPFM, the cantilever frequency must be analyzed in real time; the cantilever frequency is measured with millisecond time resolution and latency, and the resulting output, proportional to the instantaneous cantilever frequency, is passsed to a lock-in detector and a PID loop used to control the cantilever tip voltage.
+In contrast, the time-dependent cantilever frequency in an FM-MRFM, fluctuation-microscopy, or tr-EFM experiment can be obtained *via* post-acquisition processing of the cantilever oscillation signal using a software frequency demodulator such as the one presented here.

 This package represents a detailed description of the frequency-demodulation algorithm outlined in the Supplementary Information of Reference [#Yazdanian2009jun]_ and in the Ph.D. thesis of Reference [#Moore2011sep]_.

 **Algorithm**.
 Let

 .. math::

     x(t) = a(t) \cos{(2 \pi f(t) \: t)}

 be the oscillating cantilever signal, with :math:`a(t)` the cantilever amplitude and :math:`f(t)` the cantilever frequency.
 We want to extract :math:`a(t)` and :math:`f(t)` from :math:`x(t)`.
-We do this by generating phase-shifted copy of the signal,
+We do this by generating a phase-shifted copy of the signal,

 .. math::

     y(t) = a(t) \sin{(2 \pi f(t) \: t)}

-using a Hilbert transform.
+*via* a Hilbert transform.
 Using the original signal and the phase-shifted signal, we compute the instantaneous amplitude as

 .. math::